SabreTools/BinaryObjectScanner/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/gmdft5bk1h8a1c31?svg=true)](https://ci.appveyor.com/project/mnadareski/burnoutsharp)

-C# port of the protection scanning ability of [BurnOut](http://burnout.sourceforge.net/) plus numerous updates and additions.
+C# protection, packer, and archive scanning utility.
 This currently compiles as a library so it can be used in any C# application.
-For an example of usage, see [MPF](https://github.com/SabreTools/MPF).
+A reference application called `Test` is also included to demonstrate the abilities of the library.
+For an example of a program implementing the library, see [MPF](https://github.com/SabreTools/MPF).

-In addition to the original BurnOut code, the following libraries (or ports thereof) are used for file handling:
+The following libraries (or ports thereof) are used for file handling:

 - [openmcdf](https://github.com/ironfede/openmcdf) - MSI extraction
 - [psxt001z](https://github.com/Dremora/psxt001z) - PS1 LibCrypt detection [Ported to C#]